antoniofrs/multicommand-args-parser/Readme.md

 ### Arguments

-The `args` array contains a list of objects as follows:
+The `args` and `globalArgs` arrays contain a list of objects as follows:

 ```json
 {